bchare/ncaabball/README.md

 * The top-30 team has a strength of 120^11.5 / (120^11.5 + 95^11.5) = 0.936
 * The bad team has a strength of 90^11.5 / (90^11.5 + 110^11.5) = 0.090

 Then decide how to define the "bubble team".
-Bart Torvik averages the offensive and defensive efficiencies for the 44th, 45th, and 46th strongest teams.
-The NCAA claims to use the team ranked 45th in the NET, but I get a closer match to their official WAB numbers when I use the average efficiencies of the 40th-45th strongest teams.
-Either way, we'll use these numbers for the example calculations:
+The NCAA uses the 45th-strongest team.
+Bart Torvik averages the offensive and defensive efficiencies of the 44th, 45th, and 46th strongest teams.
+We'll use the following for the example calculations:

 * The hypothetical bubble team has offense=116 and defense=96
 * The hypothetical bubble team has a strength of 116^11.5 / (116^11.5 + 96^11.5) = 0.898